$ 1,009,137 raised 2,759 donors

 Support Graduate Students on Give Day

-The first $1,000 in donations to the Kitto Grad Hub for Give Day will be generously matched by Dean of the Graduate School David Patrick and his wife Bahareh.
+The first $1,000 in donations for Give Day will be generously matched by Dean of the Graduate School David Patrick and his wife Bahareh.

 Will you give today to support Western graduate students?